-The Monkey-Proof Box is a manifesto on how to dismantle the curriculum we’re told to deliver and construct in its place the curriculum we need to deliver.
+Written by Jonathan Lear, The Monkey-Proof Box: Curriculum design for building knowledge, developing creative thinking and promoting independence is a manifesto on how to dismantle the curriculum we’re told to deliver and construct in its place the curriculum we need to deliver.

 A group of monkeys.
 A box full of nuts.
-A lever on its front that releases the nuts down a chute.
+A lever.
+A chute.
 The monkeys excitedly poke at the box with rocks … nothing happens.
-Meanwhile, one monkey sits to the side observing.
-But when the others wander off, he gets up and, with a curious push of his palm, presses down on the lever.
-Immediately, the nuts tumble down the chute.
-He can’t believe his luck and eats them all up.
-He then presses the lever again and again, each time getting more and more nuts.
+Meanwhile, one monkey sits to the side, observing.
+Then, when the others wander off, he gets up and – with a curious push of his palm – presses the lever and the nuts tumble down the chute!
+Not believing his luck, he eats the nuts, presses the lever again and is rewarded with yet more nuts.
+He’s cracked the challenge of the monkey-proof box.

-But what if it didn’t?
-What if we kept hold of some of that monkey-ness?
-In The Monkey-Proof Box, Jonathan Lear sets out how teachers can deliver a curriculum rich in authentic learning experiences that enable children to learn from one another and grow into empowered, knowledgeable and creative thinkers driven by insatiable curiosity.
+In this absorbing book, Jonathan sets out how primary school teachers can resist the ‘nuts on a plate’ approach and deliver a curriculum rich in authentic learning experiences that help children learn from one another and grow into empowered, knowledgeable and creative thinkers who are driven by insatiable curiosity.

 In doing so, he inspires educators to unclutter their classrooms of the latest shiny initiatives and to foster a more refined pedagogical approach – incorporating elements of facilitated and concept-based learning – that simply improves pupils’ learning.